UCSolarCarTeam/Helios-Hermes/README.md

 You must compile the library that has the definitions yourself.
 Meaning you need a `libgmock.a` archive file in the test directory in order to compile the tests.

-To create a `libgmock.a` file in a Linux system follow these instructions in an arbitrary dir.
+To create a `libgmock.a` file in a Linux system follow these instructions in an arbitrary directory.

 1. Get the googletest and googlemock source code:
     `git clone https://github.com/google/googletest.git`